 In today’s world, holiday stress might feel as American as apple pie – but it doesn’t have to!
 With a budget, a holiday spending fund, smart use of credit, honest limits, and protected information, you can make your holiday season more like a Hallmark special and less like National Lampoon’s.
 To find out more about stress-free holiday shopping and about smart finances in general, check out our online financial education program here!

-This article was developed as part of Bank Five Nine’s partnership with EVERFI, Inc.
+This article was developed in part by EVERFI, Inc., a resource of Bank Five Nine.